 How is an ECG used in the detection of cardiac abnormalities?
 To begin with, a heart rate is determined by counting the number of large squares between the highest peaks of the ECG (also known as R-R intervals).
 Then, 300 is divided by the number of squares to calculate the heart rate.
 However, this calculation only works for regular heart rates.

 If a heartbeat is irregular, the number of complexes per rhythm strip (rhythm strip=10 secs) is counted and multiplied by six, averaging the number of complexes in one minute.
 A normal heart rate falls between 60-100 bpm.
 A patient is considered tachycardic if their heart rate is greater than 100 bpm, or bradycardic if their heart rate is below 60 bpm.
-Heartbeat regularity and irregularity is determined based on the cardiac axis, by looking at leads I, II and II of the ECG.
+Heartbeat regularity and irregularity is determined based on the cardiac axis, by looking at leads I, II, and III of the ECG.
 In a normal cardiac axis, lead II should be the highest peak (most positive deflection) than the other leads.

 In certain conditions, such as right ventricular hypertrophy, right axis deviation occurs in which lead II has the highest positive deflection and lead I is negative (when normally positive).